Llandaff Cathedral: Main organs

 The first organ at Llandaff was built in 1861 by Gray and Davison.
 In the late 1800s, this organ was antiquated, and its pipes were moved to St. Mary's Church, Usk.

 The second organ was built in 1900 by Hope-Jones with Norman and Beard.
 This organ was rebuilt in 1937 by Hill, Norman and Beard.
 It received significant renovations by its builders after wartime damage to the cathedral; it was never entirely satisfactory from this point onwards, even before a 2007 lightning strike made it unusable.
 Originally it had been planned to install a new organ at that time, but the costs of about £1,000,000 were deemed to be too high in the austere climate of post-war Britain.

 Organ manufacturer Nicholson & Co Ltd began installation of a new organ in autumn 2008 and although not fully completed, it was brought to a playable stage by Easter 2010.
 Its inaugural performance was the Gloria of Louis Vierne's Messe solennelle, performed at the Easter Vigil service on 3 April 2010.
 Proceeds from the 2011 Llandaff Festival of Music were donated to the cathedral for the completion of the new organ.
 The remaining stops were added in the late summer of 2013.
 It was the first entirely new organ for a British cathedral since the Coventry installation in the 1960s.
 (Note: A specification can be seen here.)

 Lady Chapel organs

 Two chamber organs have been used in the Lady Chapel at the east end of the cathedral.
 The first, built in 1946 by Hill, Norman and Beard, had two manuals and pedals.
 This was replaced in 1960 with a single manual chamber organ built by Henry Willis & Sons, which remains there today.

+Clock

+A new clock and carillon was installed as a memorial to Dean Henry Lynch Blosse and set going on 25 December 1879.
+It was constructed by Gillett and Bland of Croydon and initially there was no external dial.
+It was an eight-day clock which struck the hour on the tenor bell with a hammer of 23 lb.
+The mechanism also included Cambridge Quarters.
+Clock weights of 15 cwt suspended from barrels by steel wire lines provided power during their descent of 72 ft.
+The carillon played seven tunes on eight bells: Sunday - “We love the place”, Monday - “Hanover”, Tuesday - “Vesper hymn”, Wednesday - “The Church's one Foundation”, Thursday - “Holy!
+Holy!
+Holy!”, Friday - “Conquering kings their titles take”, Saturday - “Blest are the pure in heart”.
+The clock came with a guarantee that it would not vary by more than five seconds per week.